Whiteknight/ParserObjects/docs/v6/regexes.md

 ### Literal Characters

-Any literal character such as `a` will be `5` matched literally.
+Any literal character such as `a` or `5` will be matched literally.
 The exceptions to this rule are the *special characters* which need to be escaped with `\`.
 The list of special characters includes:

    \ ( ) $ | [ ] . ? + * { }